wehr-to/Master-Table-of-Contents/README.md

 ### 39: https://github.com/wehr-to/nginx-security-ops - This repository provides a structured, security-focused operational toolkit for managing, hardening, monitoring, and automating NGINX in production environments.
 ### 40: https://github.com/wehr-to/jira-ops-manual - Automate and enforce advanced Jira operations and hygiene for security teams to improve triaging, SLA tracking, and ticket hygiene within Jira environments.
 ### 41: https://github.com/wehr-to/okta-ops-repo - This repository manages Okta configurations and operations securely using Terraform and Python automation.
+### 42: https://github.com/wehr-to/bitlocker-toolkit - This repository provides a structured approach to BitLocker security engineering for automation, hardening, and operational management in your lab and production environments.
+### 43: https://github.com/wehr-to/kerberos-security-ops - This repository provides a structured, practical lab and operational toolkit for day-to-day security engineering, monitoring, detection engineering, and incident response focused on Kerberos environments.
+### 44: https://github.com/wehr-to/.NET-Windows - This repository is designed to help system administrators and analysts learn how the .NET Framework interacts with Windows internals through practical, lab-based utilities.
+### 45: https://github.com/wehr-to/ldap-learning - A structured repository to learn LDAP for Security Engineering

 ## SIEM
 ### 1: https://github.com/wehr-to/wazuh-scripts-toolkit - A collection of scripts, helpers, and automation tools for managing, tuning, and integrating Wazuh